European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-java.md

 - [SDK for Java](https://github.com/IABTechLab/uid2-client-java/blob/master/README.md)

-  The SDK, and some of its technical components, are named UID2, but are are equally applicable for EUID.
+  The SDK, and some of its technical components, are named UID2, but are equally applicable for EUID.

 The binary is published on the Maven repository: